Keeping It Simple

 If we were to focus on the level of unconsciousness, that which we don’t elucidate, what we can’t yet fathom or see, wouldn’t this generate a new dynamic for development and learning?
 We may find clues for this in the similarities between the information processing of humans and other forms of organic and synthetic life.

 Will the people in our organisation react to the conditions in different ways each time they explore the configurations of themes we have identified as the pattern language of the programme?
 Will the network's presence affect the performance and action of a school, knowing that there is a dispersed, wider community than the one we directly function within?
 What narratives will each place spell out as they grow across the maze of schools and communities involved?
 How do we all communicate with the viewers, with each other, to best show what we are doing?
 How do we respond to the notion that the behaviour of our companions in each place enact a type of knowledge beyond our existing codified systems of representation?

-Paper was drafted and hugely inspired by the paper Slime Intelligence by Elvia Wilk and Jenna Sutela and first appeared in Medium.com
+This blog was hugely inspired by the paper Slime Intelligence by Elvia Wilk and Jenna Sutela and first appeared in Medium.com